-Lampi can be reached from either Myanmar or Thailand.
+Lampi island can be reached from either Myanmar or Thailand.
 From Myanmar, the quickest way to reach Kawthaung is by plane from Yangon.
 A number of airlines offer domestic flights from Yangon, which can take 2 hours (one stop in Dawei) or 2 hours and 40 minutes (with tops in Dawei and Myeik).
-Cost is around 210-250 $USD for return ticket.
+The cost is around 210-250 $USD for the return ticket.

 From Thailand side, Kawthaung is reached via Ranong.
 The border crossing involves a long-tail boat ride to Kawthaung that takes approximately 20 minutes and costs around 250 Thai Baht.
-Day trip tour are also available from Kawthaung side.
+Day trips are also available from Kawthaung side.

 When to Visit